NanoMetaML/.github/profile/README.md

 ### Optional

 Become a collaborator on the NanoMetaML organization!!
-Email Blake Wilson and Alexandra Boltasseva at wilso692@purdue.edu and aeb@purdue.edu for information on collaborating with our team.
+Email Yuheng Chen and Alexandra Boltasseva at chen4114@purdue.edu and aeb@purdue.edu for information on collaborating with our team.

 # Contributing